MasoniteFramework/docs/views.md

 ## Passing Data to Views

 A lot of the time we’ll need to pass in data to our views.
-This data is passed in with a dictionary that contains a key which is the variable that the view will with the corresponding value.
+This data is passed in with a dictionary that contains a key which is the variable with the corresponding value.
 We can pass data to the function like so:

 ```python
 def show(self, Request):